 The Perfect Fit: How to Measure your RV for an RV Cover

 As an RV owner, you want to get the most out of your investment.
 To this end, it is important to take steps to protect it from the natural elements when you know it will be sitting for an extended period of time.
-RV covers provide damage protection from things such as UV rays, wind, rain and snow.
+RV covers provide damage protection from things such as UV rays, wind, rain, and snow.
 They also prevent bird droppings, dirt, dust, and sap from building up and damaging your recreational vehicle's finish.
-Covers are designed to be water resistant for rain and snow, yet breathable to reduce the amount of moisture and condensation that accumulates beneath the cover, keeping mold and other moisture-loving threats at bay.
+Covers are designed to be water-resistant to rain and snow, yet breathable to reduce the amount of moisture and condensation that accumulates beneath the cover, keeping mold and other moisture-loving threats at bay.
 In order for a cover to properly do its job though, it is crucial to have the right size for the type of RV that you own.

 Surprisingly, wind is the biggest threat to the continued integrity of your new RV cover.
 For example, if the cover is too big, it will billow when experiencing sustained wind conditions, rubbing against the RV, causing wear and tear to the cover's fabric.
-On the other hand, if the cover is too small, attempting to pull it over the edges of the RV during installation or removal could end in tearing right through the fabric.
+On the other hand, if the cover is too small, attempting to pull it over the edges of the RV during installation or removal could end up tearing right through the fabric.
 So, making sure the cover you order fits as tightly as possible without being too tight is key to increasing both the lifespan of the cover and the level of protection it provides.

 You may be asking: Why don't I just look at the owner's manual instead of measuring it myself?
 Well, there may be measurement discrepancies between the actual RV in front of you and what the manufacturer's manual specifies, which could result in ordering the wrong size cover.
-Not only is returning the cover time consuming (who likes to return purchases?!), but the task of repacking the cover once removed from its vacuum sealed packaging is a quest of its own.
+Not only is returning the cover time-consuming (who likes to return purchases?!), but the task of repacking the cover once removed from its vacuum-sealed packaging is a quest of its own.
 Before ordering a cover, then, properly measuring your recreational vehicle is a must, even if you have the manufacturer's specifications right in front of you!

 Today, we are looking at how to measure for the kind of cover that is secured with cinch ropes and straps, covering the entire body of the RV coach.
 These kinds of storage covers are typically designed according to the specific type of recreational vehicle (Class A, B, C, etc.), where width and height measurements are quite common and consistent.
 In this case, length is the key measurement!
-That said, for the sake of thoroughness, it is better to jot all three dimensions down and double check your measurements with those of the cover you are looking at.
+That said, for the sake of thoroughness, it is better to jot all three dimensions down and double-check your measurements with those of the cover you are looking at.

-Now that we've covered the importance of purchasing a cover and why it's a great idea to measure your RV before ordering one, let's move onto how to actually measure a recreational vehicle so that you order the right size cover the first time around.
+Now that we've covered the importance of purchasing a cover and why it's a great idea to measure your RV before ordering one, let's move on to how to actually measure a recreational vehicle so that you order the right size cover the first time around.

 The first part of this blog contains general instructions for measuring each of the three dimensions (length, height, and width).
-In the second part, you will find particular instructions for how to measure both the length and height of the following kinds of recreational vehicle: Class A, Class B, Class C, Fifth Wheel, Travel Trailer, Truck Camper, Folding Popup Camper, and TearDrop Camper.
+In the second part, you will find particular instructions for how to measure both the length and height of the following kinds of recreational vehicles: Class A, Class B, Class C, Fifth Wheel, Travel Trailer, Truck Camper, Folding Popup Camper, and TearDrop Camper.